musicAI/SV/instruction/instruction.md

-We will continuously update this section.
+This section is ontinuously updated.

-**Q**: Can I remove some of the uploaded data?
+**Q**: Can I remove part of the uploaded data?

 **A**: You can use the label and timestamp to select the training data.